 Currently children receive MMR at 12 months and MMRV at 18 months according to the Australian National Immunisation Schedule.
 We answer all of your FAQ re immunisation here.

-How measles is spread
+How measles is spread in kids

 Measles is usually spread through the air after someone who is infected coughs or sneezes.
 It can also spread by direct contact with an infected person including touching their wounds or touching clothing with bodily fluid on it (urine, faeces etc)